tu-delft-library/planning_for_rdm/book/home.md

 We want you to internalize a series of guiding questions that researchers ask themselves in the design phase of research projects.
 Specifically, the mini-module will target these learning goals:

-- Understand why research data management is important and beneficial
+- Understand what research data management is and why it is important and beneficial.

 - Give detailed description of the type(s) of research data that will be used for your project.